andrewnessinjim/arcade-game/README.md

 1) Install the [eslint][10] plugin for vscode.
 2) Hit `F1` and select `ESLint:Enable ESLint`.
 3) You should now see errors being listed in the `PROBLEMS` tab and also markers in your project files when you don't conform to the rules needed by the project.

+Feel free to drop me an email at andrewnessinjim@yahoo.com if you're stuck anywhere or if you find the instructions insufficient :)

 [1]: https://in.udacity.com/course/front-end-web-developer-nanodegree--nd001
 [2]: https://gulpjs.com/